zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/localdate/README.md

-The **L****OCALDATE**function uses the specified timestamp and adjusts the value by the specified time zone to return the date value in internal date format.
+The **LOCALDATE**function uses the specified timestamp and adjusts the value by the specified time zone to return the date value in internal date format.

 Go back to [jBASE BASIC](./../jbase-basic-programmers-reference-guide).